 So it’s a good thing that, at the age of two, I discovered Mr. Dress-Up.
 And it’s an even better thing that, one way another, Mr. Dress-Up has stayed with me through the rest of my life.

 The show’s namesake, Ernie Coombs, had a pretty good handle on being Mr. Dress-Up by the time I first caught his act.
 Like Bob “The Friendly Giant” Homme before him, Coombs was actually an American (born in Lewiston, Maine) who landed his CBC gig by coming north.
-Unlike Homme, however, Coombs hadn’t yet evolved into his most beloved character – he crossed the 49th parallel as an understudy to Fred Rogers, who tested an early version of Mr. Rogers’ Neighbourhood on CBC from 1963 to 1967, before bringing it back to the States for its lengthy PBS run.
+Unlike Homme, however, Coombs hadn’t yet evolved into his most beloved character – he crossed the 49th parallel as an understudy to Fred Rogers, who tested an early version of Mr. Rogers’ Neighbourhood on CBC from before bringing it back to the States for its lengthy PBS run.

 I found a lot to like about Mr. Dress-Up – his frequent visits to his artist’s easel (which helped to inspire my own love of drawing), his balance of a friendly, conversational speaking tone with a refusal to talk down to kids or overload them with saccharine-sweet mush, his endless supply of songs (both original and traditional), and his infinite imagination.
 There was no character he wouldn’t play, especially not with a Tickle Trunk nearby to supply so many fun costumes and props.
 (As you can see by the photo on the bottom right, Ernie Coombs actually took the Tickle Trunk with him into retirement.)